Gable Rhoads has an AD in radiography. She is passionate about her family, animals, gardening, and the odd and unusual.

 While there are fungicides available to kill the mold, I have never found it necessary to use one.
 Once the bugs are gone, the food source for the sooty mold is also eliminated.
 The fungus will slowly starve to death.

-As to the residual mold, spraying my plants with the soapy water washes most of the mold off.
+As to the residual mold, spraying my plants with the soapy water washes most it off.
 If there is still quite a bit of sooty mold left, I use a garden hose with an adjustable spray nozzle to finish the job.

 An interesting note about ants and sooty mold: